glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/DC/Error Detection and Correction.md

 ^1608471052386

 ### Hamming Distance
-Def:: Humming distance is the difference between two words in the number of different corresponding bits
+Def::The Hamming distance between two codewords is simply the number of bit positions in which they differ.

--   How to detect two error?
--   How to generate codewords
+#### How to find the Humming distance
+We can find humming distance using the gate . . . ::XOR

+#### Minimum Humming Distance
+if we want to find n errors then minimum humming distance is :: $d_min = n+1$

 -   Parity
 	-   Parity code
 	-   Not good
 -   How to correct the massage
 -   What happened to odd and even errors
 -   Two Dimension parity checker